What Is Photojournalism?

 How Do I Take Portraits for Photojournalism?

 The best way to take a portrait of someone is on the same eye level as the person being photographed.
 This ensures that the person is being treated as an equal and that the portrait is taken in a respectful way.
+For basic press portraits you can have a look at the “Shots and Angels” section of the video-chapter of this manual, because they also apply to portraits.
+Apart from that, taking portraits is also a question of finding your own style and discerning what kind of message you want to transport to people looking at your images.

 Children, disabled people and victims of violence should be portraited with consideration.
 Children and people with disabilities may not be aware of the consequences of being photographed since they may not understand the process of being shot and exhibited, and because it can be difficult if not impossible to ask for their consent.
 These circumstances create a sensitive atmosphere during the shooting which will be reflected on the outcome of the image.
 Displaying disabled people or victims of violence can also create a form of visual voyeurism, which will cause the viewer to feel drawn to the image but at the same time also feel repelled, or ashamed, possibly causing the viewer to look away.